orlaqp/ng2-material-components/demo/components/demo/forms/number/API.md

 INPUTS

-* ```<fgd: FormGroupDirective>```: The form group directive associated with the current form.
+* ```<fg: FormGroup>```: The form group directive associated with the current form.
 This property is used to create the necessary form controls on the fly to support data binding.
 * `<field: string>`: This name will be used to create the control and it will also be used to report the values when you call `form.value`
 * `<label: string>`: The control's label
 * `<disabled: boolean>`: Indicates if the control is enable or not